• Home

 Select television/film credits: feature documentary "Just Another Dead Indian" for Thunderbird Productions, TV documentary "Along the Wabash" produced and directed by Susanne Schwibs and the short film "In the Beginning was Water and Sky" directed by Genie-nominated writer/director, Ryan Ward, for Heart Shaped Movies.

-Most recently, Jeremy was nominated for a META (Montreal English Theatre Award) alongside his wonderfully talented cast for the stage production of Feather Gardens written by Jimmy Blais with Hudson Village Theatre from this past summer.
-The production did win the META for Outstanding New Text!
+Most recently, Jeremy was nominated for a META (Montreal English Theatre Award) alongside his wonderfully talented cast for the stage production of Feather Gardens written by Jimmy Blais with Hudson Village Theatre.
+The production won the META for Outstanding New Text!

 CURRENT NEWS